Addendum - Electrical Equipment

 Alternative 1: You can use a DC-AC converter (e.g. 12V = > 230V~) and run your laptop on the battery of your car.
 I have not yet tested this and in this scenario check that the battery of your car is still in a good shape so that you still can get home at the end of the session.

-Alternative 2: you can run the mount easily from a recharable 12V battery (e.g. Celestron Powertank Lithium LiFePO4 84Wh ) that has enough capacity for several nights, but the Laptop is still the limiting factor.
-Instead of using a astro camera, which requires some kind of computer to monitor and download the pictures, you shoud consider using a DSLR camera instead for longer sessions.
+Alternative 2: you can run the mount easily from a rechargeable 12V battery (e.g. Celestron Powertank Lithium LiFePO4 84Wh ) that has enough capacity for several nights, but the Laptop is still the limiting factor.
+Instead of using a astro camera, which requires some kind of computer to monitor and download the pictures, you should consider using a DSLM camera instead for longer sessions.

-Created with the Personal Edition of HelpNDoc: Effortlessly optimize your documentation website for search engines
+Created with the Personal Edition of HelpNDoc: Free EPub producer